Back to all posts

 For pipes in the most vulnerable, unheated areas of your home, like a crawl space or attic, insulation alone might not be enough during a deep freeze.
 This is where electric heat tape or cables come in.
 This product is essentially a heated wire that you wrap directly around the pipe, providing a constant, low level of warmth to prevent freezing.
 It’s a targeted solution for problem spots.
 Always follow the manufacturer’s installation instructions carefully, as improper use can pose a safety risk.
 When used correctly, heat tape is an excellent tool for giving your most at-risk pipes an extra layer of protection.

-Seal Air Leaks Near Pipes
+Find and Seal Cold Air Leaks

 Even the best insulation can be undermined by cold drafts.
 Before you wrap your pipes, take a moment to inspect the areas where they run.
 Look for any cracks or gaps where pipes enter your home through foundation walls or floors, especially from the outside.
 A small opening can let in a surprising amount of frigid air, creating a cold spot that puts your pipe at risk.
 Use caulk or spray foam insulation to seal these air leaks tightly.
 This simple step ensures the space around your pipes stays as warm as possible, making your insulation far more effective.